edwinmoradian90/scripts/README.md

 ```

 This will setup up your bashrc to include the scripts directory into your path and include required aliases.
-After setup is completed, open a new terminal and you should be ready to go.
+After the setup is completed, open a new terminal and you should be ready to go.

 # Commands

 ### clone

 The point of the clone command is to save time cloning a repo from GitHub.
-When I setup a new distro or setup a new computer, I find myself cloning the scripts and documents that I normally clone,
+When I setup a new distro or computer, I find myself cloning the scripts and documents that I normally clone,
 so having to retype the same url five or more times can be a pain.

 The clone command can take two optional arguments, a commit message and a branch.